 - They only put you in contact with three local dealers.

-- Dealers quote a price through TrueCar on a model, color, and options, but may not actually have that configuration in stock.
+- Dealers quote a price through TrueCar on a model, color, and options, but may pull the bait and switch scam and not actually have that configuration in stock.

 - TrueCar’s mobile app allows you to scan a window sticker while on a TrueCar Certified Dealer’s lot.
 However, you are required to create an account and sign in to use this feature so you must provide your contact details.
 Plus if you are not at a TrueCar Certified Dealer you can’t use this.
 And because other dealers may take a day or so to respond to you with competitive prices, I suggest not using this feature.
 Instead, get all your pricing lined up BEFORE you actually visit a dealership.